How to optimise your multilingual content strategy

 Style it out

 How does each market display numbers?
 Is a thousand displayed as ‘1,000’, ‘1000’, ‘1 000’ or ‘1.000’?
 How do markets treat page furniture?
 Should standfirsts, picture captions and pull quotes have full points at the end?
 Should you italicise titles of books, movies, video games, ships?
+It's vital to get these small touches correct, to make sure that your translated output has as much authenticity as the source text.

 Don’t be an idiom